robzr/shurly/README.md

 # shurly
-Shurly is a SHA based URL shortener that allows for offline slug validation with tunable confidence.
+SHA based URL shortener that allows for offline slug validation with tunable confidence.

 ## Overview
 Shurly is written in Elixir, using the [Cowboy HTTP server plugin with Poison for JSON parsing][cowboy-poison], and